WPBeginner

 WPML

-For detailed instructions, see our step by step guide on how to create a multilingual WordPress site with WPML.
+For detailed instructions, see our step-by-step guide on how to create a multilingual WordPress site with WPML.

 Weglot

-Pricing: Starting from €8.25 / month for 1 language and 10,000 Words.
-Their popular PRO plan supports unlimited languages and 200,000 words for €41 per month.
+Paid plans start from $17 per month for 1 language and 10,000 Words.
+The popular Pro plan costs $87 per month and supports 5 languages and 200,000 words.

 MultilingualPress